 The higher the TDS, the lower the LSI.
 We know that sounds backwards, but it is not.
 TDS has an inverse relationship to the LSI.
 Higher TDS means more aggressive water.
 While most freshwater pools have TDS levels below 2000, their impact on the LSI is pretty small.
 But the higher you go, the faster the LSI drops.
 See the screenshot from the Orenda app:

-By simply making this perfectly-balanced pool (on the left) a salt pool (on the right), the water went from balanced to aggressive.
-That water will now be etching because it is hungry for calcium.
+By simply making this balanced pool (on the left) into a saltwater pool (on the right), the water went from balanced to almost aggressive.
 And by the way, this screenshot was just an illustration of what salt alone does.
 For actual TDS, we need to include our alkalinity and calcium hardness in addition to salt.
 Keep that in mind when using the Orenda App.
 The LSI formula calls for TDS, which includes salt and everything else.

 TDS and corrosion